Like many of my clients, I was once puzzled by the conflicting advice on fat burner labels.

 - While some individuals report positive effects on metabolism when taking fat burners without food, others may experience adverse side effects.

 - According to Northumbria University, fasted morning exercise can increase fat oxidation by up to 20%, potentially offering greater benefits when combined with fat burners.

 - Personally, I recommend consulting with a healthcare professional to determine the best approach for your specific health needs and goals.

 6 Reasons to Take Fat Burner on an Empty Stomach

-Here are a few benefits of taking a fat burner on an empty stomach before breakfast:
+Here are the benefits of taking a fat burner on an empty stomach before breakfast:

-- It rebalances metabolic hormones like leptin that also work as an appetite suppressant.
+- Rebalances metabolic hormones like leptin, acting as an appetite suppressant.

-That’s because you get increased blood flow to critical areas containing stubborn visceral fat (midsection, particularly tummy and hips), converting visceral fat into energy during training since glucose from food isn’t available as a form of fuel while fasting.
+Increased blood flow to critical areas, especially the midsection, converts visceral fat into energy during training.
+This is beneficial as glucose from food isn't available as fuel while fasting.